danielbodnar/awesome-stars/README.md

 ## cybersecurity

+- [Athena-OS/athena-iso](https://github.com/Athena-OS/athena-iso) - Athena OS is an Arch Linux-based distro focused on Cybersecurity.
+Learn, practice and enjoy with any hacking tool!
+- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2023
 - [Yamato-Security/hayabusa](https://github.com/Yamato-Security/hayabusa) - Hayabusa (隼) is a sigma-based threat hunting and fast forensics timeline generator for Windows event logs.
 - [BrowserBox/BrowserBox](https://github.com/BrowserBox/BrowserBox) - :cyclone: BrowserBox is Web application virtualization via zero trust remote browser isolation and secure document gateway technology.
 Embed secure unrestricted webviews on any device in a regular web
 - [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
 Protect yourself in 30 seconds with the LunaTra